koii-network/home/all_collections/_faq/whatiskoi.md

 ---
 title: What is Koi?
-describe: testtesttesttest testtesttesttest
+describe: Koi is a framework for building decentralized applications (often called “dApps”) quickly and efficiently.
 layout: front
 type: general
-parent: three
+parent: one
-child: 3
+child: 1
-icon: icon3
+icon: icon1
 ---